 Interns are eligible for a Coastal Roots Farm certificate upon completion of 36 hours of service.
 Interns may also complete credits through Coastal Roots Farm pending approval from associated schools and universities.

-Gain valuable leadership and work experience by being a Junior Counselor in Training (JCIT).
+Gain valuable leadership and work experience by being a Counselor in Training (CIT).
 Develop skills in communication and teamwork, foster patience, and take on responsibilities that impact the lives of our younger “Farmers-in-Training.”
-JCITs will work directly Farm Educators to support Farm Camp programs and will have special time dedicated to skill building.
+CITs will work directly Farm Educators to support Farm Camp programs and will have special time dedicated to skill building.